 ITA Legislative & Regulatory Update

-SB 1644, Sen. John Sullivan (D-Rushville), would simplify laws in the Illinois Vehicle Code that governs truck weight limits.
+SB 1644, Sen. John Sullivan, would clarify laws in the Illinois Vehicle Code that govern truck weight limits.
 The need for the existing five classifications of roadways in Illinois was essentially eliminated with passage of the Capital Bill two years ago.

 In addition, SB 1644 will codify the 400-pound weight variance for Auxiliary Power Units that was included in the 2005 Federal Energy Bill.
 Since 2005, Illinois has had a 400-pound weight variance that Illinois State Police and the Illinois Department of Transportation recognize, but the 400-pound weight variance has never been incorporated into state law.